Mount McClintock: Mount Askin

-About 3000 m high flat-topped mountain between Mount McClintock and Mount Aldrich.

-Named by US-ACAN after Rosemary A. Askin, geologist, Byrd Polar Research Center, Ohio State University, who, 1970-2000, worked in such diverse parts of Antarctica as Antarctic Peninsula, South Shetland Islands, Victoria Land and the Transantarctic Mountains, including the general vicinity of this mountain.
+A flat-topped mountain about 3000 m high, between Mount McClintock and Mount Aldrich.
+Named by US-ACAN after Rosemary A. Askin, geologist, Byrd Polar Research Center, Ohio State University, who, 1970–2000, worked in such diverse parts of Antarctica as Antarctic Peninsula, South Shetland Islands, Victoria Land and the Transantarctic Mountains, including the general vicinity of this mountain.

 Icenhower Ridge

 A broad, mainly ice-covered ridge that rises to over 1600 m high between Yancey Glacier and Sennet Glacier.

-Named by US-ACAN in association with Byrd Glacier and Sennet Glacier, after Commander Joseph B. Icenhower, United States Navy, captain of USS Sennet, a submarine (Central Group of Task Force 68) of United States Navy Operation Highjump, 1946-47, led by Admiral Richard Byrd.
+Named by US-ACAN in association with Byrd Glacier and Sennet Glacier, after Commander Joseph B. Icenhower, United States Navy, captain of USS Sennet, a submarine (Central Group of Task Force 68) of United States Navy Operation Highjump, 1946–47, led by Admiral Richard Byrd.

 Cohn Bluff

 A rock bluff about 400 m high in the south part of Britannia Range.
 The bluff marks the south side of the terminus of Yancey Glacier at the juncture with Byrd Glacier.
 Named by US-ACAN in association with Byrd Glacier and Yancey Glacier, after Captain J.E.
-Cohn, United States Navy, captain of USS Yancey, a cargo ship of United States Navy Operation Highjump, 1946-47.
+Cohn, United States Navy, captain of USS Yancey, a cargo ship of United States Navy Operation Highjump, 1946–47.